webhash/flask-angular/README.md

 # flask-angular
-experiments with flask, angular , redis and docker
+experiments with flask, angular , redis, nginx and docker